agalue/opennms-drift-kubernetes/README.md

  -p 8201:8201 \
  -p 1514:1514/udp \
  -p 1162:1162/udp \
+ -v $(pwd)/system.properties:/opt/minion/etc/system.properties \
  opennms/minion:25.2.1 -f
 ```

 > **IMPORTANT**: Make sure to use the same version as OpenNMS.
-If the `INSTANCE_ID` inside the OpenNMS YAML file or the Minion YAML file is different than the default (i.e. OpenNMS), the above won't work unless the property `org.opennms.instance.id` is added to the `system.properties` file.
+The above contemplates using a custom content for the `INSTANCE_ID`.
+Make sure it matches the content of [kustomization.yaml](manifests/kustomization.yaml).

 > **WARNING**: Make sure to use your own Domain and Location, and use the same version tag as the OpenNMS manifests.